DerekJacobi/HackerNews-Clone-jQ/README.md

 A clone of the [HackerNews](https://news.ycombinator.com/). site built from scratch, using jQuery

 The bottom links work, with the exception of the links that would send an email.
-The top nav buttons and the search function are not currently functionable.
+The top navigation buttons and the search function are not currently functionable.